Suad Nasr

 Suad Nasr Abd El Aziz (سعاد نصر عبد العزيز; 26 December 1953 – 5 January 2007) was an Egyptian theatre, television, and film actress.
 She was born in Shubra, Cairo, Egypt.
-Her fame increased for her role as the character "Maisa", whom she played in the TV series Wanees's Diary, in its first five parts, which began in 1994.
+Her fame grew due to her role as the character "Maisa", whom she played in the TV series Wanees's Diary, during its first five parts, which began in 1994.

 Life

 Early life

 She was born on December 26, 1953, in Shubra, Cairo, and was aspiring and striving to be a journalist.
-However, she was destined to join the Higher Institute for Dramatic Arts, from which she graduated in 1975.
+However, she ended up joining the Higher Institute for Dramatic Arts, from which she graduated in 1975.

 Career beginnings

 She performed a tragic scene in the story of "Yaseen and Bahia" during her graduation project, which announced her birth as an artist who could professionally perform.

 Her first appearance was in the play "The Dabbash Family" by the first one to help her in that world, according to what she said in a press interview, Samir Al-Asfouri, and her first recorded appearance was in 1971 when she participated during her studies in the play "Yassin Weldi", which was directed by her discoverer to comedy Karam Mutawa.
 He found in her a comedian, contrary to what she thought, that she is only suitable for tragedy.
-At the beginning of her career, she participated in several works, including the movie "An Apartment in Wist El-Balad", the TV series "Deserted Beach", and the play "The Lesson Is Over, Stupid" in 1975, so her roles varied between cinema, television and theater, and she had a mark in every way.
+At the beginning of her career, she participated in several works, including the movie "An Apartment in Wist El-Balad", the TV series "Deserted Beach", and the play "The Lesson Is Over, Stupid" in 1975, so her roles varied across cinema, television and theater, and she had a mark in every way.

 Career

 In 1982, she made her real breakthrough through her participation in the movie "The Fatal Jealousy" and "An Egyptian Story".
 She then rolled her cinematic roles in which the most prominent was her role in the movie "Here Cairo", which placed her in the ranks of comedy stars in Egypt through her simple performance of the Upper-Egyptian woman character who goes with her husband to visit Cairo, whose character was played by artist Mohamed Sobhi.
-She excelled in the theatre after participating in the play The Barbaric in 1985, and the play The Family of Wanees in 1997.
+She excelled in theatre after participating in the play The Barbaric in 1985, and the play The Family of Wanees in 1997.
 She also participated with him in two of the most successful Arab comedy TV series, namely "Rehlat Al Million" in 1984, and "Wanees's Diaries" with its first five parts that started in 1994, and the role of the character "Maysa", whom she played achieved an unrivaled public success that she mentioned in some press interviews that fans call her "Mama Maysa".
 She worked again with director Youssef Chahine in the movie Alexandria-New York in 2004, after which she participated in her last work, "Life is the maximum of delight" in 2005.